Business License / Occupational Tax

 - If you are not a U.S. Citizen, you must complete the SAVE form and submit every year.

 - EVERYONE must fill out the E-Verify form and have it signed and notarized.
 We have notaries available if you come in person.
 If you have any questions, please contact City Hall at 770-487-7657.

-It is your responsibility to renew your occupational tax certificate by December 31, 2013, for the 2014 calendar year to avoid penalties.
+It is your responsibility to renew your occupational tax certificate by January 31 for that calendar year to avoid penalties.

 PHOTO ID REQUIRED